Halifax, Canada · Tuesday 18 May 2027

 Use the calculator above for your exact goal time.
 Want a prediction from your own training?
 Try the marathon time predictor.

 Blue Nose International Marathon is a full marathon held in Halifax, Canada.
 It is scheduled for Tuesday 18 May 2027.
-The course is run on road surface with 423m of total elevation gain, reaching a maximum altitude of 74m above sea level.
+The course is run on road surface with 423m of total climbing, with its high point near 74m above sea level.
 For registration and full race details, visit the official Blue Nose International Marathon website.

 Based on historical weather data for May, the expected race day conditions are as follows.
 Cold conditions are expected, with temperatures between 6°C and 9°C. While cold weather reduces overheating risk, runners should dress in layers and be prepared for potential wind chill.
 There is a high chance of rain (54%).
 Runners should prepare for wet conditions, including appropriate footwear and clothing choices.

-Blue Nose International Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Blue Nose International Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Blue Nose International Marathon against other marathons to find the right race for your goals.